strimzi/proposals/028-service-binding.md

 Considerations:

 - This approach results in a lot more information being added to each `KafkaUser` secret
-- It does not help the user to decide which listener to use
+- It does not help the user to decide which listener to use.
+The application would need to parse the secret to pick out the correct listener from the list

-Possible extensions:
+Possible extensions to allow only one bootstrap server to be listed:

  - Could only add bootstrap server addresses for listeners that support the authentication type that the `KafkaUser` supports
+ - Could update the `KafkaUser` CR to include `spec.binding.listener` field which would then determine the listener bootstrap server address that is added to the secret

 ### 4 - Application can bind to a single custom resource